-- ePortfolio user, QUT
+- Postgraduate student, QUT

-ePortfolios are becoming popular with employees around the world as a tool to enhance learning and assist with personal career development.
-As a staff member, you might be wondering how you can use an ePortfolio to support your learning and development.
+ePortfolios are becoming popular with students around the world as a tool to enhance learning and assist with personal career development.
+As a learner, you might be wondering how you can use an ePortfolio to support your learning.
 This guide will introduce you to ePortfolios, their benefits, and issues you need to consider when developing your own ePortfolio.